-- 8.4.1 Remove the Burner and control assembly as detailed in 8.2 - 8.4.2 Remove 2 x screws securing the Pilot burner assembly to the Main Burner and Control assembly and withdraw the Pilot burner assembly, taking care to avoid damage to the thermocouple capillary. - 8.4.3 Remove 2 x screws securing the Burner arm to the Burner and Controls assembly, and withdraw the Burner Arm. - 8.4.4 Unscrew the 2 Main injectors, and 1 cross lighter injector from the housing. - 8.4.5 Clean as necessary.
-DO NOT ENLARGE, DISTORT OR DAMAGE MAIN INJECTOR HOLES. - 8.4.6 If injectors are to be replaced, ensure they are correctly marked, referring to the Data Badge for details. - 8.4.7 Refit or replace injectors in reverse order.
+- 8.4.1 Remove the Burner and Control assembly as details in 8.2 - 8.4.2 Remove the 2 x screws securing the Pilot burner assembly to the Burner and Control assembly and withdraw the Pilot burner assembly, taking care to avoid causing damage to the thermocouple capillary. - 8.4.3 Remove the 2 x screws securing the Burner arm to the Burner and Controls assembly, and withdraw the Burner Arm. - 8.4.4 Unscrew the 2 x Main injectors, and 1 x cross lighter injector from their housings.

+8.4.5 Clean as necessary.
+DO NOT ENLARGE, DISTORT OR DAMAGE MAIN INJECTOR HOLES.

+- 8.4.6 If the injectors are to be replaced, ensure that they are correctly marked, referring to the Data Badge for details. - 8.4.7 Refit or replace injectors in reverse order.